Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 As you read through the tutorial, you’ll notice that you start the row with a chain 1 (the turning chain) and work the last stitch of each row into the turning chain of the row below.
 This gives a nice and clean edge to the fabric!

-I encourage you to look for another moss stitch tutorial which uses the chain 2 method and make swatches using both methods to see which you prefer.
+I encourage you to look for another moss stitch tutorial that uses the chain 2 method and make swatches using both methods to see which you prefer.

 Moss Stitch Crochet Diagram